Work & Projects

 Previously...

-I have worked in consulting at Columbia Road & front-end & more at Readup.
+I worked in consulting at Columbia Road & front-end & more at Readup.

 Read more about my past work →